mozilla/jira-bugzilla-integration/docs/actions.md

       jira_project_key: EXMPL
 ```

-Full configuration, that will set assignee, change the Jira issue status and resolution.
+A configuration that will set an assignee and change the Jira issue status and resolution.

 ```yaml
 - whiteboard_tag: fidefe